wagnerlinharesm/OMDB-react-redux/README.md

 OMDB Search Movie is a project using react redux to show movies infos

+The project has 2 pages.
+The first is used to search for films related to what is searched.
+The search triggers an action that updates the movie list status, allowing you to load the movie list with their respective cards.
+When viewing the films, the user can click on a poster to display more information about the film, when he clicks a new screen opens with the information of the desired film.
+The tests check the sorting functions and the initial state of the reducer.

 ### Features

 - Search films by free search;